lubgr/sym2/README.md

 Primary target platforms are Linux, BSD and MacOS.
 This library is under development and unusable at this point (apart from the tests).
-See the [notes on the implementation](docs/implementation.md) for details on the design of internal high-speed data structures or the scripting interface.
+See the [notes on the implementation](docs/implementation.md) for details on the design of internal high-speed data structures or [notes on testing](docs/testing.md) the scripting interface.